Axemasta/MauiRepros/src/TranslateToNet10/README.md

 #### Workarounds

+- Set the height request for the view before it is displayed, thanks [@kubaflo 🐐](https://github.com/kubaflo)
 - Ignore the animation (set `useAnimations=false` in the code behind) and just toggle visibility.
 This is not ideal since we lose our lovely animations!
 - Uncomment the `ContentView` footer on `MainPage.xaml` and comment the custom control, this animates perfectly.